JAIR0MEL0/ML1000-UnsuperviseLearning/README.md

 d.
 Local wineries have more success producing wines because the low price

 e.
-Best wine to sale on parties and festivals are Champagne Blend
+Rose is the best cheap wine to sale because its flavor

 f.
 Resling can replace Pinot Noir or Cabernet Sauvignon in case of low season production